m-nny/homeverks/CSCI232/final_project/task.md

 The group creator is sent each question but is not allowed to answer.
 The creator is also sent the message about each question's winner, and about the results.
 When a quiz is completed, the clients return to being able to create a group or join a group.

 The protocol for sending questions and announcing a winner is unchanged.
-As long as at least one client remains in the group, keep asking questions, until all questions are exhausted.
+As long as at least one client_struct remains in the group, keep asking questions, until all questions are exhausted.
 When they are all finished, announce the winner (and standings of all players).

 The server sends the size of the entire question plus answers string, and then the string.
 A terminating `CRLF` is not used or required because the size precedes the message, and the message contains newlines within it.
-If the client does not know the answer it sends the special text `NOANS` in place of the answer ID.
+If the client_struct does not know the answer it sends the special text `NOANS` in place of the answer ID.

-After all the users have answered, the server sends the client the winner's name (the name of the client who scored 2 for the fastest right answer).
+After all the users have answered, the server sends the client_struct the winner's name (the name of the client_struct who scored 2 for the fastest right answer).
 If no one answered correctly, the winner's name sent will be the empty string `""`.

 | **Server sends:**              | **Client answers:** |
 | ------------------------------ | ------------------- |